Commissioners: “We will continue to value, respect, and support all individuals as we serve the people of Boulder County.” Read full message.

 The Board of Equalization’s (BOE) mission is to assure just and equalized property tax assessments and to ensure taxpayers have full access to the appeal system.
 The Boulder County Board of Commissioners sits as the Board of Equalization.
 Statutory time limits of the appeal period do not permit the Commissioners to attend hearings.
 They appoint highly qualified hearing officers to preside at the hearings and to make recommendations to the BOE.

-Who can appeal to the BOE?
+Who may appeal to the BOE?

 Property owners who disagree with the Assessor’s decision on their Notice of Determination may appeal that decision to the Boulder County BOE.
 Property owners must have appealed at the Assessor level and received a Notice of Determination to proceed with an appeal to the BOE.